Willian199/dart_ddi/README.md

 The `DDIInject`, `DDIInjectAsync` and `DDIComponentInject` mixins are designed to facilitate dependency injection of an instance into your classes.
 They provide a convenient method to obtain an instance of a specific type from the dependency injection container.

 The `DDIInject` mixin allows for synchronous injection of an instance and `DDIInjectAsync` mixin allows for asynchronous injection.
-Both defines a `instance` property that will be initialized with the `InjectType` instance obtained.
+Both define an `instance` property that will be initialized with the `InjectType` instance obtained.

 The `DDIComponentInject` allows injecting a specific instance using a module as a selector.